digital-asset/docs.daml.com/docs/2.7.1/docs/query/pqs-user-guide.rst

 application is free to query it, such as via JDBC.
 The objectives of the schema design is to facilitate:

--  *Scaleable writes*: transactions are written in parallel, ensuring that writes do not need to be sequential.
+-  *Scaleable writes*: transactions are written in parallel, so writes do not need to be sequential.
 -  *Scaleable reads*: queries can be parallelized, and are not blocked by writes.
 They produce sensible query plans, that do not